ElektraInitiative/PermaplanT/doc/usecases/gamification/experimental_results.md

 - **Scope:** Experimental Results
 - **Level:** User Goal
 - **Actors:** App User
-- **Brief:** The user can give a feedback to the actual results of the map in a measuring cycle.
+- **Brief:** The user can give a feedback of the actual results for a map in a measuring cycle.
 - **Status:** Assigned
 - **Assignee** Thorben